KESTIO

 increase the number of qualified leads by 20% over the next three months thanks to an email nurturing campaign.

-Specific : The specific objective is to increase the number of qualified leads, not the total number of leads, thanks to an e-mail nurturing campaign.
+Specific: The objective is specific because it aims to increase the number of qualified leads, not the total number of leads, through an email nurturing campaign.

-Measurable : The objective is measurable, as it is possible to track the number of qualified leads during the campaign and measure the 20% increase over the number of qualified leads prior to the campaign.
+Measurable: The objective is measurable because it is possible to track the number of qualified leads during the campaign and measure the 20% increase compared to the number of qualified leads before this campaign.

-Achievable : The target is achievable, as a 20% increase is reasonable and achievable if the campaign is well planned and executed.
+Achievable: The objective is attainable because a 20% increase is reasonable and achievable if the campaign is well planned and executed.

-Realistic : The objective is realistic because it's based on realistic data and business objectives.
+Realistic: The objective is realistic because it is based on data and realistic business goals.
 It is also aligned with the resources and budget available for the marketing automation campaign.

-Temporally defined : The objective is defined in time, as it is linked to a three-month period.
-This makes it possible to measure the impact of the nurturing campaign over a given period and track results over time.
+Defined in time: The objective is defined in time because it is linked to a period of three months.
+This allows measuring the impact of the nurturing campaign over a defined period and tracking the results over time.

-To help you determine your SMART goal for your marketing automation campaign, we're sharing our dedicated canvas !
+To help you determine your SMART objective for your marketing automation campaign, we are sharing our dedicated template!

-Download and complete it to make sure your campaign meets every success criterion.
+Download and complete it to ensure your campaign meets every success criterion.

-The second key to using marketing automation to interact with prospects is to segment your database.
+The second key to using marketing automation in your interactions with prospects is to segment your database.

-This stage involves defining your targets and segmenting them according to various criteria, so that you can send them personalized messages tailored to their needs and preferences.
+This step involves defining your targets and segmenting them according to different criteria to send them personalized messages tailored to their needs and preferences.

-1/ Identify and analyze customer and prospect behavior 🔍
+1/ Identify and analyze the behaviors of customers and prospects 🔍

-Analyzing customer and prospect behavior is a crucial first step in segmenting the database.
-It enables us to understand their needs, motivations and expectations.
+Analyzing the behavior of customers and prospects is a crucial first step in segmenting the database.
+It allows you to understand their needs, motivations, and expectations.

 This analysis can be based on demographic data such as profession, type of structure, company size, or sector of activity.
-It can also take into account behavioral data such as buying habits, interests, interactions with your company...etc.
+It can also take into account behavioral data such as purchasing habits, areas of interest, interactions with your company, etc.

 2/ Create personas to personalize messages 👩🏻💼